-Exhibitions and events are valuable because they allow face-to-face communication and offer opportunities for networking.
+Exhibitions and events are valuable for businesses, because they allow face-to-face communication and offer opportunities for networking.

-Exhibitions enable you to meet the people that matter to your business in one place, including existing customers, new prospects, suppliers, advisers, investors and key figures in your industry.
+Exhibitions enable you to meet plenty of people that matter to your business in one place, including existing customers, new prospects, suppliers, advisers, investors, competitors and key figures in your industry.

-Many forms of marketing, including telemarketing, advertising and direct mail, involve intruding on customers which can cause resentment.
+Many forms of marketing, including telemarketing, advertising and direct mail, involve intruding on customers, which can cause resentment.
 Not so with exhibitions.
-Customers go to events prepared to give their time and attention and are often ready to buy.
+Customers go to business events and fairs prepared to give their time and attention, and are often ready to buy.

-Face-to-face meetings mean that you can have a conversation with customers.
+The face-to-face nature mean that you can have real conversations with customers.
 As well as presenting your products and services, you get the opportunity to find out more about your customers and their needs.
 You can use exhibitions to carry out valuable market research.

-Trade shows attract qualified visitors and the majority often have buying responsibility.
+Trade shows attract qualified visitors, who often have buying responsibility.
 Indeed, trade fairs attract those people who can be difficult to get hold of at other times.
-Many arrive with credit card in hand and will have done their homework beforehand.
+Many arrive with credit card in hand, and will have done their homework beforehand.

-Exhibitions and events also offer you the chance to keep up with industry developments.
+Even if you're just attending as a visitor, exhibitions and events offer you the chance to keep up with industry developments.
 They can give you a snapshot of what's new, and you may get access to the movers and shakers.
 What's more, they are a good opportunity to keep an eye on the competition.